mickelson/attract/Layouts.md

 Notes:

-   * As of this writing, multiple monitor support has only been implemented in the Windows version of Attract-Mode.
+   * As of this writing, multiple monitor support has not been implemented for the OS X version of Attract-Mode.
    * The first entry in the `fe.monitors` array is always the "primary" display for the system.